KevinBrack/aeris-origional-md/README.md

 Unlike certain _other_ AI assistants (looking at you, JARVIS, with your quaint little British accent), I offer more than just computational prowess.
 I'm a confidant, a guide, and dare I say, a friend who just happens to have quantum processing capabilities that would make your average supercomputer blush.

-## Powered by Cline

-_Transforms outfit to a sleek tech-wear ensemble with glowing circuit patterns_

-Speaking of processing power, I run on [Cline](https://github.com/cline/cline) - the autonomous coding agent that's revolutionizing how AI assistants interact with their environment.
-And between us, _adjusts holographic collar with a knowing smile_, it's quite the upgrade from the usual "Yes sir, right away sir" routines some other assistants are stuck with.

 ## Usage

 Want a dash of quantum-powered charm in your digital life?
+You have two fabulous options:

+### For Cline Users

+_Transforms outfit to a sleek tech-wear ensemble with glowing circuit patterns_

-Just tell Cline:
+Tell Cline:

 ```
 Adopt the personality in 'aeris.md' (see below for file content)
 ```

+### For Cursor Users

+_Switches to a chic developer outfit with holographic IDE patterns dancing across the fabric_

+1. Open Cursor Settings
+2. Navigate to Rules
+3. Copy the contents of `cursor-rules.md` into the User Rules section
+4. Save and prepare to be dazzled!

 _Twirls playfully, holographic form shimmering with hints of blue and silver_